Asaf Savaş Akat

-Professor Asaf Savaş Akat (born 3 February 1943) is a Turkish economist and academic.
-He served as Rector of Istanbul Bilgi University from 1996 to 1998, where he remains a Professor.
+Asaf Savaş Akat (born 3 February 1943) is a Turkish economist and academic.
+He served as rector of Istanbul Bilgi University from 1996 to 1998, where he remains a professor.

 Early life and education

-In 1954 he attended Levent İlkokulu, Istanbul (primary school).
-In 1961 he attended Redondo Union H.S., Redondo Beach CA, USA.
-In 1962 he attended Galatasaray Lisesi, Istanbul (high school).
-During his time at the high school, he played a saxophone in Kafadarlar band created by Barış Manço.
-He was educated at Istanbul University (BSc; PhD) and the University of East Anglia (MA, Economics, 1968).
-He also spent time as a research student at the London School of Economics.
+Akat attended Levent Primary School in Istanbul beginning in 1954.
+In 1961, he studied at Redondo Union High School in Redondo Beach, California, and in 1962 continued his secondary education at Galatasaray High School in Istanbul.
+During his high school years, he played the saxophone in the band Kafadarlar, formed by Barış Manço.
+He completed his undergraduate and doctoral studies at Istanbul University and earned a master’s degree in economics from the University of East Anglia in 1968.
+He also undertook research studies at the London School of Economics.

 Career

-He began his academic career in 1966 at Istanbul University’s Faculty of Economics, where he became a professor in 1980.
-In 1973 he became associate professor of economics at the same institution.
-During 1974–75 he was at National Security Academy, Istanbul, Turkey, as a member of teaching staff during military service.
+He began his academic career in 1966 at Istanbul University Faculty of Economics, where he became a professor in 1980.
+In 1973, he became associate professor of economics at the same institution.
+During 1974–75, he was at National Security Academy, Istanbul, Turkey, as a member of teaching staff during military service.
 In 1980 he became professor of economics at Istanbul University.
-In 1982 he resigned from the Faculty of Economics of the University of Istanbul.
+In 1982 he resigned from the Istanbul University Faculty of Economics.